Management

 MET AD 646

-Prereq: (MET PM 100 & MET PM 200).
-Focuses on the relationship among portfolios, programs, and projects, and the important strategic objectives of each endeavor.
-Designed to assist students in developing a program management framework, policy, and organizational structure.
-Students develop skills and techniques for chartering constituent projects, directing and managing program execution, and managing the program team and stakeholders.
-The global legal, economic, cultural, and political environments in which projects operate are contrasted, and mechanisms for resolving conflicts are addressed.
+Prerequisite: PM 100 and PM200.
+The course focuses on the relationship among portfolios, programs, and projects, and the important strategic objectives of each endeavor.
+The course is designed to assist students in developing a program management framework, policy, and organizational structure.
+Students will develop skills and techniques for chartering constituent projects, directing and managing program execution, and managing the program team and stakeholders.
+The global legal, economic, cultural, and political environments in which projects operate will be contrasted, and mechanisms for resolving conflicts will be addressed.
 4 cr.
-Tuition: $3820
+Tuition: $3900

 Top